Presbyterian School

-The School shares a campus with First Presbyterian Church but is governed by an independent Board of Trustees and maintains an independent 501(c)(3) non-profit corporation status.
-The School is financially independent from First Presbyterian Church.
+The school shares a campus with First Presbyterian Church as well as a standalone building and is governed by an independent board of trustees and maintains an independent 501(c)(3) non-profit corporation status.
+The school is financially independent from First Presbyterian Church.

 History

-In 1986, Dr. John William Lancaster appointed a School Study Committee to explore the feasibility of an Early Childhood and Lower School at the church.
-Presbyterian School was officially founded in 1988 and opened its doors in the Fall of 1989.
+In 1986, Dr. John William Lancaster appointed a School Study Committee to explore the feasibility of an early childhood and lower school at the church.
+Presbyterian School was officially founded in 1988 and opened its doors in the fall of 1989.
 The original goal was to starting with those kindergarten age and younger and add an additional grade each year thereafter.

 In August 2000, the school expanded with its addition of a middle school and accepted its first class of fifth and sixth graders.
 Presbyterian graduated its first class of eighth grade students in 2003.
 That year, Ray Johnson, formerly the principal of All Saints School in Tyler, Texas, became the principal at Presbyterian.

 In 2005, Houston's Presbyterian School acquired over 14 acre of land 5 mi from the school and embarked on a $6.5 million capital campaign to create a sports and outdoor education complex.
 As of that year it had 490 students.